Jae-Hyun-Cha/cse15l-lab-reports/lab-report-2-week-3.md

 The bug was that the while loop incremented the index1 not index2.
 The while loop should have incremented the index 2.

 As index1 is being added in the while loop, list2.size will be always bigger than index2.
-This will cause an infinite loop which result "
+This will cause an infinite loop which results showing "java.lang.OutOfMemoryError".